Man who allegedly shot at witness of Waikiki moped crash charged with attempted murder

 Nishimura set his preliminary hearing for Tuesday.
 Burks’ aggregate bail is set at $500,000.

-Police said a male suspect later identified as Burks was operating a moped when he crashed at about 6:10 p.m.
-Monday.
-He then fled on foot from responding officers.
+Police said an officer noticed a moped operated by a man on Kuhio Avenue at about 6:10 p.m.
+Monday was missing a license plate.
+The officer attempted to conduct a traffic stop but the suspect later identified as Burks allegedly refused to stop.

+Police said he disregarded several red traffic signals to evade the officer, according to court documents.
+He then crashed the moped at the intersection of Ala Wai Boulevard and Kalaimoku Street.

-When a witness attempted to stop him, police said Burks fired one gunshot at the witness.
+Burks fled on foot when a witness attempted to tackle him.
+Police said Burks fired one gunshot from a semi-automatic gun at the witness.
 The gunshot did not hit the witness.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.